Matthew Heyd

-The Rev. Matthew Foster Heyd is an American clergyman currently serving as rector of the Church of the Heavenly Rest in New York City.
-In 2022 he was elected bishop co-adjutor in the Episcopal Diocese of New York.
+Matthew Foster Heyd is an American prelate who has served as the 17th bishop of New York since 2024.
+He was consecrated as bishop co-adjutor in 2023, having previously served for 10 years as rector of the Church of the Heavenly Rest in New York City.

-Education and career
+Education

-Heyd studied at the University of North Carolina at Chapel Hill, Yale University and the General Theological Seminary, receiving Master's degrees in arts and religion in 1995 and sacred theology in 2009.
+After graduating from Providence Day School in Charlotte, North Carolina, Heyd studied at the University of North Carolina at Chapel Hill, where he was a Morehead scholar.
+Later he earned a Master of Arts in religion from Yale University in 1995 and a Master of Sacred Theology from the General Theological Seminary in 2009.

+Career

-He was ordained in 2009 by the Rt.
+Heyd was ordained in 2009 by the Rt.
 Rev. Mark Sisk, Bishop of New York, and served at Trinity Church on Wall Street, Manhattan, until being called as rector of the Church of the Heavenly Rest on the Upper East Side of Manhattan in 2013.

 On 3 December 2022, at a special election convention of the Diocese of New York at the Cathedral of St John the Divine, Heyd was declared bishop co-adjutor after four rounds of voting.
-He will be consecrated as bishop co-adjutor on 20 May 2023 and will succeed the Rt.
-Rev. Andrew M. L. Dietsche as Bishop of New York on the latter's retirement in 2024.
+He was consecrated as bishop co-adjutor on 20 May 2023, and was installed as the 17th Bishop of New York on 10 February 2024.
+He was the second rector of the Church of the Heavenly Rest to become Bishop of New York, after the Rev. Herbert Shipman who served as bishop from 1921 to 1930.

 Heyd is a board member of the Absalom Jones Center for Racial Healing and of Episcopal Divinity School.